seriaati/source-code-translator/README.md

 # source-code-translator

- Python script to convert Simplified Chinese to Traditional Chinese using the zhconvert API.
+Python script to convert source code from Simplified Chinese to Traditional Chinese.